Flying Scotsman Trips in 2026

 Flying Scotsman had a dismal year in 2024 when she remained virtually stationary, spending most of the year on static display at the National Railway Museum (NRM) sites in York & Shildon.
 Last year (2025) she was a little more active: 2 x single day mainline excursions and 4 x multi-day outings on heritage railways.
 The rest of the time she was again, on static display.

-Until recently her programme for 2026 didn’t look much different, but now some details are appearing.
+Initially her programme for 2026 didn’t look much different, but slowly more details have been appearing.

 Flying Scotsman Programme for 2026